 Writers may sometimes feel overwhelmed by the many aspects of fiction they must attend to when learning to write.
-As you hone your craft, aspects such as dialogue, character development, structure and more will come naturally to you.
+Getting better at writing comes with practice, but you can also work on your craft consciously:

 Books, films and television shows can also help you strengthen your understanding of structure.
 As you read and watch, notice how the stories are structured and where the high points, revelations and lulls occur.
 If you are familiar with the concept of the three-act structure, see if you can identify some of those points.
 As you improve your ability to identify structure in other works, you will be better able to use it in your own writing.

 Eavesdrop and observe

 You may have always heard that eavesdropping is rude, but doing so can be

 invaluable for a writer.
 Pay attention to things such as what people talk about and how they talk.
 Notice the rhythms of their speech.
 If you can, take notes on what they are saying.
 Some comments or conversations overheard might even spark inspiration for a story.

 Observation can also be a powerful teacher.
 As you go about your daily business at work, at home and in other people’s homes, notice details.